Why is DNA replication described as semiconservative? | Study Prep in Pearson+

 1

-Understand the concept of DNA replication: DNA replication is the process by which a cell copies its DNA before cell division, ensuring each daughter cell receives an identical set of genetic information.
+Understand the structure of DNA: DNA is composed of two complementary strands forming a double helix.

-Recall the structure of DNA: DNA is composed of two complementary strands forming a double helix, with each strand serving as a template during replication.
+Recall the process of DNA replication: during replication, the two strands of the parental DNA separate and each serves as a template for the synthesis of a new complementary strand.

-Define semiconservative replication: In semiconservative replication, each of the two daughter DNA molecules contains one original (parental) strand and one newly synthesized strand.
+Define semiconservative replication: this means that each new DNA molecule consists of one original (parental) strand and one newly synthesized strand.

-Contrast semiconservative replication with other models: The conservative model suggests one daughter molecule has both original strands and the other has both new strands, while the dispersive model suggests parental DNA is fragmented and mixed randomly in daughter strands.
+Contrast semiconservative replication with other models: conservative replication would keep both parental strands together, and dispersive replication would mix fragments of old and new DNA in each strand.

-Recognize that experimental evidence (e.g., Meselson-Stahl experiment) supports the semiconservative model, confirming that each daughter DNA molecule retains one parental strand paired with one new strand.
+Conclude that the semiconservative model explains how genetic information is accurately passed on, preserving one original strand in each daughter DNA molecule.

 Watch next